fabiot100/jenkins/README.md

 ## Deploy

-To deploy the container, just follow the command bellow:
+To deploy the container, just follow the command below:

 ```shell
 docker compose up -d